 Earth Play and Natural Play Areas

-Interacting with the surface of planet Earth is a fundamental first step to gaining an experiential understanding of human dependency on soil.
+Interacting with the surface of planet Earth is a fundamental first step to gaining an experiential understanding of human dependence on soil.
 Across the path from this ample space for digging and mucking in the mud, logs, stumps, and rocks set into the ground provide opportunities for balancing and scrambling.
 Natural loose parts provide for natural construction of forts and other play structures.
-Metal armature embedded in the ground creates a base for the child- sized nest building with natural materials.
+Metal armature embedded in the ground creates a base for the child-sized nest building with natural materials.
 Giant bird eggs add to the excitement and imagination.

 Raised Bed Gardening

 At entryways and overlooking the raised beds, pergolas with edible and flowering vines providing shade.
 Comfortable seating with poetic inscriptions on their backs face the historical fountain and provide a place for families or groups to meet.
 A covered informational display board for garden communications sits at the entrance.

-Brick pathways extended from the historic garden into the Children’s Garden provide clear walkways in and around the raised bed gardening and seating areas.
+Brick pathways extended from the historic garden into the Children’s Garden provide clear walkways into the raised bed gardening and seating areas.
 An inscribed stone occupies the center of the gathering entry expressing a quote or poetry capturing the essence of the place, similar to those that Mrs. Clarkson thoughtfully placed around the garden.
 Strategically placed boulders allow children to climb and build upon in the Natural Play area.

 Upgrading and enhancing an existing bathroom outside of the Foundation Office, provides two bathroom stalls, including a handicap accessible stall, a changing table station and a sink.

 DESIGN, BUILD, MAINTENANCE

 The current space requires a thorough and careful removal of existing natural debris, grading work, and landscape design.
 Additionally, upgrades to irrigation, plumbing, and electrical are necessary to support the Rain Garden, Water Pump and Dry Stream Bed, as well as the Pavilion.
 Signage for visitor benefit and educational purposes will be posted throughout the space.
 Paneling to protect the historic walls provide exhibit space displaying children’s creative work.
 Fencing and screening provide safety from work areas and privacy for neighbors.